Cowboy Bebop: The Movie: Development

 Watanabe was aiming towards a live-action look for the film despite its medium, using camera tricks, visual effects and character expression impossible in the series while keeping "the Bebop flavor".
 According to Kōichi Yamadera, the Japanese voice actor for Spike, the only real changes made by the team in the portrayal were to show off the characters, including Spike, in different ways: Spike, in particular, displayed more of his inner thoughts and showed a gentler side than he did in the series, as there was more time available to express such details.
-Watanabe personally chose the voice actors for Elektra and Vincent.
+Watanabe personally chose the voice actors for Electra and Vincent.
 Vincent was partially intended as a type of villain that could not be done in the series, even though Watanabe felt he was not "particularly unique".
 The character of Vincent was also inspired by American actor Vincent Gallo.

 Because of increased running time, budget and facilities, the team were able to include more cels in animations, as well as longer and more intricate action sequences.
 The film included difficult sequences that Watanabe could not do along with the rest of the film, so two guest directors were brought in for them: Hiroyuki Okiura, who handled the opening sequence, and Tensai Okamura, who created a cinematic Western shown at a drive-in theater during the film.
 Watanabe wanted to give the film an Arabic feel, in contrast to the series which often used New York and Hong Kong for inspiration.
 To this end, Watanabe went on a research trip to Morocco.
 The character Rashid was based on the guide who had shown the research team round the city visited.
 Working on the film was different for Watanabe when compared to the series in a positive way: while he had to put the entire story in a twenty-minute episode for the series, the team were able to create a longer, more detailed narrative.